14 Practices to Manage Call Center Operations in 2024

 How to do it right:

-Utilize targeted recruitment strategies, conduct thorough interviews, and assess candidates’ fit for the role.
+Utilize targeted recruitment strategies, tap into a specialized talent pool, conduct thorough interviews, and assess candidates’ fit for the role.

 2. Offering Comprehensive Training Programs